lorey/mlscraper-experiments/README.md

 * Match: One possible occurrence of a sample, i.e. nodes in which the sample occurs
 * Extractor: get the value out of a DOM node
 * Selector: an algorithm to select nodes

+## Does mlscraper support?
+- scraping arbitary items? yes
+- scraping dicts with missing values? yes
+- detecting specific pages that have no results? no